Stability of Majorana zero modes with quantum optical lattices

 Summarizing, I have found that MZM are present with cavity induced interactions and these can be stabilized (maximized in amplitude) with the help of short range interactions leading to similar behaviour as the MZM in the Kitaev chain.
 Thus, the interplay with short range interactions offers a degree of control that can help to open the energy gap to the bulk spectrum to maximize the amplitude of the MZM.
+Therefore, the superradiant states that emerge in the system are topological as they support MZM.
 In general, we expect that these MZM could be probed to be used perhaps for quantum information purposes~\cite{QIA1,QIA2,QIA3}, as using the geometric arrangement of the system (cavity and optical lattice axes) can provide sections where the pairing could be induced or suppressed as the light is pumped into the system~\cite{PRAW}, while the cavity-pump detunning provides yet another control parameter with some freedom.
 With the help of the light coupling one could draw the wires with pairing with the light and assemble the structures needed to have useful q-bits analogous to \cite{QIA1} in a single setup while modifying the structures on demand.
+Moreover, the methods that were developed to find the effective ground state of the model can be used to study similar fermionic and analogous systems incorporating the Majorana representation of the Hamiltonian and Light-Matter self-consistency.

 The phenomenology described in this letter could be explored readily in $^6$Li system ~\cite{CF1,CF2,CF3, CF4} or in a yet to be implemented $^{40}$K system inside a high-Q cavity with the addition of an optical lattice and spin polarized fermions with current experimental setups.
 Ultracold atoms with an optical lattice inside a high-Q cavity have already been achieved in bosonic systems~\cite{E1,E2,E3,H1,P}.
 Perhaps, similar behaviour could be expected in analog light-induced superconducting systems ~\cite{FL1,FL2,FL3,FL4,FL5} with elongated geometry arrays in some limit.